Aram-Vn/Queue/README.md

 - The queue dynamically allocates memory for its elements and automatically reallocates when the capacity is reached.
 - Memory reallocation strategy involves doubling the capacity.
+- The `dequeue` method efficiently removes and returns the element at the front of the queue.
+If the front elements consume less than half of the allocated capacity and the capacity is greater than 8, a reallocation is triggered to optimize memory usage.
+The reallocation involves shifting the elements to a new memory block, reducing the overall memory footprint.
 ---

 ## Usage